-Our effective tax rate for the three months ended June 30, 2024 was 0% which was lower than the statutory rate of 21% because we have a full valuation allowance on deferred tax assets.
+Our effective tax rate for the three months ended September 30, 2024 was a 2% benefit which was lower than the statutory rate of 21% because we have a full valuation allowance on deferred tax assets, as well as an adjustment for the New York State income tax receivable upon completion of the 2023 tax return.
 We recorded and will continue to carry a full valuation allowance against our gross deferred tax assets that will not reverse against deferred tax liabilities within the scheduled reversal period.
+The 2%, or \$0.1 million benefit for the three months ended September 30, 2024 was the result of an adjustment for the New York State income tax receivable upon completion of our 2023 tax return.

-Our effective tax rate for the three months ended June 30, 2023 was 0%, which was lower than the statutory rate of 21% primarily due to state income taxes and tax benefits associated with stock-based compensation.
+Our effective tax rate for the three months ended September 30, 2023 was 0%, which was lower than the statutory rate of 21% due to a full valuation allowance on deferred tax assets.